joeytxy/anonymization_tool/README.md

 }
 ```

-For more information regarding the NLTK package, its GitHub page can be found [here](https://github.com/flairNLP/flair)
+For more information regarding the flair package, its GitHub page can be found [here](https://github.com/flairNLP/flair)

 To use the package, run the following line in your command prompt/terminal: